balvig/chili/README.md

 ### Creating a new chili extension

-As an example, assuming you want to add a new extension named "social" that exposes a new social feature in the form of a like-button to a subset of users, first within your main app run:
+As an example, assuming you want to add a new extension named "social" that exposes a new feature in the form of a like-button to a subset of users, first within your main app run:

     $ rails g chili social

 This is basically a shortcut for running the `rails plugin new` engine generator with a custom template and will:

-1. Create a the directory `vendor/chili_social` containing the basic structure for the extension
+1. Create a the directory `vendor/chili/social_ext` containing the basic structure for the extension
 2. Add a reference to the extension to the main app gemfile

 Since the extension is mounted as a gem you'll have to run `bundle`